CommunityToolkit/WindowsCommunityToolkit/docs/animations/Scale.md

 ---
 title: Scale animation behavior
 author: nmetulev
-ms.date: 08/20/2017
 description: The Scale animation behavior allows you to change a control's scale by increasing or decreasing the control through animation.
 keywords: windows 10, uwp, uwp community toolkit, uwp toolkit, scale animation, scale
 ---

 # Scale

-The Scale animation  allows you to change a control's scale by increasing or decreasing the control through animation.
+The [Scale animation](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.uwp.ui.animations.animationextensions#Microsoft_Toolkit_Uwp_UI_Animations_AnimationExtensions_Scale_) allows you to change a control's scale by increasing or decreasing the control through animation.
 Scale animation is applied to all the XAML elements in its parent control/panel.
 Scale animation doesn't affect the functionality of the control.

 ## Syntax